Summary of Content

 Can you get BOTOX® after a cortisone shot?

 Yes, it is safe to have Botulinum Toxin treatment after receiving a cortisone injection.
 No negative side effects should occur as a result of this however it is recommended that you inform your doctor or nurse ahead of treatment so that they are aware.

 Can you get BOTOX® while on steroids?

-Yes, there are currently no contraindications to having Botulinum Toxin while on steroids.
+Yes, there are currently no contraindications to having steroids and botox.
 We do recommend that you inform your doctor or nurse prior to having the treatment so that they are aware.

 Should BOTOX® be used around the mouth?